sentry-official/mcp-cap-internal/README.md

 ![mcpcap logo](https://raw.githubusercontent.com/mcpcap/mcpcap/main/readme-assets/mcpcap-logo.png)

-A modular Python MCP (Model Context Protocol) Server for analyzing PCAP files. mcpcap enables LLMs to read and analyze network packet captures with protocol-specific analysis tools that accept local files or remote URLs as parameters.
+A modular Python MCP (Model Context Protocol) Server for analyzing PCAP files. mcpcap enables LLMs to read and analyze network packet captures with protocol-specific analysis tools that accept local file paths or remote URLs as parameters (no file uploads - provide the path or URL to your PCAP file).

 ## Overview